Yahavba/B7Fun/README.md

 The target of this Project is to create a social network focused on connecting people by sports and fun places (e.g. sport facilities, dog gardens, elderly social clubs, playgrounds, urban nature).

-This project is part of open data beer sheva.
+This project is part of opendata beersheva.

 This Project was created with <b> Python(Django + Django Channels + Djongo), MongoDB, CSS3, Bootstrap4, JavaScript,
 jQuery, Leaflet, Chart.js, HTML5</b>.